civicrm/civicrm-user-guide/docs/common-workflows/deduping-and-merging.md

     and activities of both contacts after the merge.
 7. Click **Merge...** to complete the merge, or **Mark this pair as not a duplicate** if you believe the two contacts are not the same.
+8. When marked as 'not a duplicate', those contacts will be excluded from all dedupe reults listings.

 Merging contacts from search results
 ------------------------------------